Tito Mboweni: A gifted, trailblazing leader with a sense of humour

 He ably stewarded the bank for a decade from 1999-2009, latterly helping the bank navigate the chaotic fallout of the US subprime mortgage crisis.

-He told me that, baffled by the complexity of subprime instruments flooding the market, he had fortuitously managed to steer South Africa clear of entanglement in what turned out to be an effective Ponzi scheme.
+He told me that, baffled by the complexity of subprime instruments flooding the market, he had fortuitously managed to steer South Africa clear of entanglement in what turned out to be the inevitable collapse of what was effectively a Ponzi scheme.

 “I am from Tzaneen.
 I didn’t understand it so I said: ‘no’ which probably saved the country billons!” he said with a chuckle.